 But, here is another way to avoid the slightest chance of the existence of duplicate content in your submissions.

-You can pass your drafts through free plagiarism checker tools online before the final submission and see for yourself if it has plagiarized content.
+You can pass your drafts through any of these best plagiarism checker tools before the final submission and see for yourself if it has plagiarized content.

 Out of all those tools, Grammarly is our favorite since it detects plagiarism and tells you the exact percentage of duplicate content in your document.
 Try it out or read my Grammarly review to know more!
 You can also avail Grammarly student discount coupon here.